F-Society-Freaks/CrackMic/README.md

 # CrackMic

-Capture everything that your friend speak using this awesome tool
+Hack your friends microphone and listen what he/she speaking using this awesome tool